The Word Up! Blog

 Elevating Your Impact & Speaking to Advance Your Career

-Professional Presence isn’t something you’re born with — it’s something you cultivate through practice.
+Professional Presence isn't something you're born with.
+It's something you cultivate through practice.

 Marc WilliamsJun 24, 20257 min read